 Once a student has decided which exam to appear for, then the prospectus and related information of each exam has to be studied, admission forms to be filled up, required fees for forms has to be paid and then the entrance exam has to be taken.
 The application process is mainly online these days.
 The tests could be online or offline mode.
 Once the results are declared, then the student has to again fill up the counselling forms according to eligibility for various colleges and wait for the merit list and allotment to be announced.
 Usually counselling is conducted in many rounds.
 Once a seat is allocated, student shall show the necessary documents, pay the semester fees and then get admission to the engineering college.

-Following is the BTech and BE admission guide for the year 2019 for aspirants wishing to pursue engineering courses across top colleges and universities in India.
+Following is the BTech and BE admission guide for aspirants wishing to pursue engineering courses across top colleges and universities in India.

 Joint Entrance Exam JEE (Advanced) is a common admission test for candidates wishing to apply admission in IIT.
 In order to be eligible candidates are first required to clear JEE (Main) exam.
 JEE (main) is conducted by NTA while JEE Advanced is conducted by IIT's on a rotational basis each year.
 It is usually held in the month of June and the top 1,50,000 scorers in the mains exam are granted eligibility for the advanced test.
 The paper is objective in nature with subjects of Physics, Chemistry and Mathematics and duration of three years each for each paper.